MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-- Our single <abbr  title="Highlighted Content Web Part">HCWP</abbr> will appear on a page in a communications site.
+- Our single HCWP will appear on a page in a communications site.

 - A single SharePoint Document Library with two columns – a date one for year, and a choice one for benefit type.